Electricity Price Review

 The Guidelines aim to support electricity retailers to deliver a consistent and supportive minimum standard of care to all residential consumers, including those who are vulnerable or medically dependent.

 The Guidelines took effect in July 2021, and were initially voluntary for electricity retailers to implement.
-Following a public consultation, the Authority announced in February 2024 that the Guidelines will be made mandatory, and are to be implemented from 1 January 2025.
-The Authority is currently updating the Guidelines to make them clearer, more workable and enforceable.
+Following a public consultation, the Authority announced in February 2024 that the Guidelines will be made mandatory, and the new Consumer Care Obligations will be implemented from 1 January 2025.

-More information about the Consumer Care Guidelines is available on the Electricity Authority’s website.
+More information about the Consumer Care Obligations is available on the Electricity Authority’s website.

 Electricity Price Review – recommendation B6 [PDF, 854KB](external link)